josenk/vagrant-vmware-esxi/README.md

 Requirements
 ------------
+1. This is a vagrant plugin, so you need vagrant installed...  :-)
-1. This plugin requires ovftool from VMware.
+2. This plugin requires ovftool from VMware.
 Download from VMware website.
 >https://www.vmware.com/support/developer/ovf/
-2. You MUST enable ssh access on your ESXi hypervisor.
+3. You MUST enable ssh access on your ESXi hypervisor.
   * Google 'How to enable ssh access on esxi'
-3. The boxes must have open-vm-tools or vmware-tools installed to properly transition to the "running" state.
+4. The boxes must have open-vm-tools or vmware-tools installed to properly transition to the "running" state.

 Why this plugin?
 ----------------